 If your dog has eaten only a small amount of lungwort, he will probably be OK.
 However, he may experience some digestive issues.
 If the vomiting and diarrhea last longer than 24 hours, then it’s best to call the vet.
 You want to avoid your dog becoming dehydrated.
 Also, call the vet if your dog develops any other symptoms that are concerning.

-If your dog has eaten large amounts of lungwort, we do recommend calling the vet.
+If your dog has eaten large amounts of lungwort, you should call the vet straight away.
 They will have better knowledge of how this plant could affect your dog.
 Be sure to follow your vet’s advice closely.

-And as always, if you’re worried or concerned about your dog eating lungwort, then go ahead and call the vet.
-It’s better to err on the side of caution.
+IFf you’re worried or concerned about your dog eating lungwort, then go ahead and call the vet.
+It’s always better to err on the side of caution.
 Your vet will have the best advice on what to do next if your dog needs any type of treatment.